Get

 What Happens If My Cat Eats Tape?

 It’s important to note whether your kitty is merely chewing on tape or is ingesting it.
 While neither one is preferred, chomping on tape probably won’t hurt them as long as the sticky part is non-toxic, but eating tape can lead to life-threatening health complications.
 Depending on the size of the cat and the amount of ingested tape, in some cases, a small piece of the ingested tape may pass with the feces or be vomited back up, but as with any foreign object, there’s always the risk of it getting stuck inside the stomach or intestines, which leads to a blockage that can be fatal if not treated in time.
-If you believe your cat has ingested tape, you should call your veterinarian immediately.
+If you believe your cat has ingested tape, you should call a veterinarian immediately.

 cat laying on ground playing